Written byJessica Shee

 You can recover data from the unrecognized hard drive with data recovery software like iBoysoft Data Recovery for Mac.
 Then, you can fix the error in different ways without worrying about data loss.

-FAQs about WD hard drive not being recognized on Mac
+FAQs about WD hard drive not showing up, working or recognized on Mac

 You can do the following checks and fixes: